wicker/Accel-o-meter/README.md

-Accelerometer-controlled Frequency Meter
+# Accelerometer-controlled Frequency Meter

-Released under Creative Commons 3.0 by Jen Hanni http://compendiarious.net | jeh.wicker@gmail.com
+Released under Creative Commons 3.0 by Jenner Hanni

+This project was never completed or tested.

 This is a very simple accelerometer-controlled meter.